GoosiferIO/zooberry/content/mods/zt2/animals/living/european-beaver/index.md

 If it doesn't work then place it in:
 ``C:/program files/microsoft games/zoo tycoon 2/``.

 Made with APE2 by Sideshow Bob.
 Zoopedia information by ZooD.
 Coding by Panda11.
-Recoloring by The Exhibit.
+Recoloring by The Exibit.
 Fixing technical issues by SilesianTomcat.
 Thanks everyone who helped!

 # Other Credits